-The Fund may invest in warrants or stock purchase rights ("rights") (in addition to those acquired in units or attached to other securities) which entitle the holder to buy equity securities at a specific price for a specific period of time.
-The Fund will invest in warrants and rights only if such equity securities are deemed appropriate by the Investment Adviser for investment by the Fund.
+A Fund may invest in warrants or stock purchase rights ("rights") (in addition to those acquired in units or attached to other securities) which entitle the holder to buy equity securities at a specific price for a specific period of time.
+A Fund will invest in warrants and rights only if such equity securities are deemed appropriate by an Underlying Manager for investment by a Fund.
 Warrants and rights have no voting rights, receive no dividends and have no rights with respect to the assets of the issuer.